 Of this huge chunk of land that is the Selous Game Reserve, approximately 2,500 square miles in the northern zone of the park is open for visitors on their Selous safari tour.
 This is commonly called the “photographic” zone – of the Selous Game Reserve.
 It offers wonderful rich photographic opportunities as this zone includes mountain ranges, swamp land, savannah areas, river beds, and dry acacia and miombo woodland.
 When on your safari tour in the Selous Game Reserve, all these different landscapes assure you of a myriad of encounters with mammals, predators and birdlife.

 The remaining surface area of the Selous Game Reserve is meant to sustain the roaming herds of animals to feed and hunt freely.
 Only a very small part of the remaining area are designated hunting blocks.
 While this may not sound ideal, it actually is.
 The whole of the south of the Selous Game reserve is in effect a massive protected breeding ground for the whole of the Selous -Mikumi game corridor.

 BOAT AND WALKING SAFARIS IN THE SELOUS GAME RESERVE

-Once you walking Safari in the Selous Game Reserve is over, you may choose to do a boat safari.
-The Selous Game Reserve is the only safari destination in Tanzania that offers boat safari or river safari tours.
-This is a unique experience, where you are able to crocodiles, hippo, and wetland birds from a close range and within their own natural environment.
+Once your walking Safari in the Selous Game Reserve is over, you may choose to do a boat safari.
+The Selous Game Reserve is the only safari destination in Tanzania that offers boat safaris (or river safari) tours.
+This is a unique experience, where you are able to see crocodiles, hippo, and wetland birds from a close range and within their own natural environment.
 There is no need for long lenses here, the water wildlife is just there.
-In addition to your being able to view the riverine ecosystems.
+In addition to the animals, you would be able to view the riverine ecosystems.